Ecological Futures: Science, Culture and Media

 - Formative assessed short case study (700-800 words) and presentation midway through the term.
 This is assessed only insofar as it is compulsory for module completion.
 It will not contribute to the final grade.

-- The final assesment is an essay.
-Students will be given the choice of a range of approaches presented in the module to analyse a contemporary ecological response to environmetnal issues (2500 words for 15 CATS; 3000 words for 20 CATS; 5000-6000 words for 30 CATS).
+- The final assessment is an essay.
+Students will be given the choice of a range of approaches presented in the module to analyse a case study or a theoretical framework in a disciplinary or professional context of their interest (2500 words for 15 CATS; 3000 words for 20 CATS; 5000-6000 words for 30 CATS).